-Megan Reid is a 2015 – 2017 National Poverty Fellow at the University of Wisconsin’s Institute for Research on Poverty, in residence at the Office of Planning, Research, and Evaluation in the Administration for Children and Families in Washington DC.
+Megan is currently in residence at the Office of Planning, Research, and Evaluation in the Administration for Children and Families in Washington DC.
 As a National Poverty Fellow, she provides input and oversight to federal research and evaluation projects that examine policies and programs designed to support the economic and social well-being of low-income families, from proposal review to research design to final reports and recommendations.
 She currently works on projects that examine and/or evaluate marriage and fatherhood programs, incarcerated parent reentry, racial disparities in social service delivery, and the relationship between housing and family formation.
-She sought this position in order to gain firsthand experience in understanding the relationship between social science research and policy.
+This position provides her with firsthand experience to better understand the relationship between social science research and policy.

 Prior to joining IRP, Megan was a Project Director at the National Development and Research Institutes in the Institute for Special Population Research, directing an interdisciplinary project that examined partnering and co-parenting among cohabiting low-income Black adults who live in high poverty areas in New York City.
 The study sought to examine how cohabitation influences partnering decisions, parental responsibilities, and child development and well-being.
 It employed the mixed-methods approach of a longitudinal panel study and an embedded ethnography over a five year period.
 Thus far, Dr. Reid and her colleagues have published study findings in the Journal of Marriage and Family, the Journal of Family Issues, the Journal of African American Studies, the Journal of Family Psychology, and Couple and Family Psychology.
 Additionally, she has presented findings from this study at conferences sponsored by the National Center for Family and Marriage Research, The American Sociological Association, and the Society for the Study of Social Problems.